Victoria's Secret? Concealed Assets

 Source: L Brand's 10-Ks from 2013 to 2017 & Author's Calculations

 The ROCE numbers don't look amazing.
-This is pretty disappointing because, unlike my last write up (see here), I was actually hoping this might be a "forever" company.
+This is pretty disappointing because, unlike my last writeup (see here), I was actually hoping this might be a "forever" company.
 The Victoria's Secret brand seems like the kind of thing that is a legitimate economic moat.
 Now, to be fair, I might have set up L Brands to fail.
 I'm looking for companies that can get at least an average of 15% ROCE over the long run.
 As previously mentioned, an important aspect of measuring this is to get the "capital employed" value correct.
 I chose to use $8 billion for the value of the brand, while my two best reference points (as questionable as they are) were $3.125 billion and $6.245 billion.
 If I had used the average of these two ($4.685 billion) the numbers would have looked like this:

 Source: L Brand's 10-Ks from 2013 to 2017 & Author's Calculations